EternityForest/THUNDERWARS/README.md

 Frequently forgotten tasks should be added to the relevant CONTEXT page, even if it seems like you "should be able to remember them".

+CONTEXT pages may also be a great place for motivational quotes, remembering that motivation is not a substitute for discipline.

 --------

 ## TODO List DOCTRINE